-Table 2 below tabulates the simulation results of BD rate as well as encoding and decoding running times for the RA configuration with RPLU applied to the proposed approach, while the anchor is the RPS-based approach for the RA configuration with RPLU.
+Table 3 below tabulates the simulation results of BD rate as well as encoding and decoding running times for the RA configuration with RPLU applied to the proposed approach, while the anchor is the RPS-based approach for the RA configuration with RPLU.
 The decoded pictures between these two approaches are identical with the difference only on the bits for the signalling overhead.

-Table 2 Performance of the proposed approach for the RA vs RPS approach with updated final RPL
+Table 3 Performance of the proposed approach with RPLU vs the RPS-based approach with RPLU